 Read more about Mark, here.

 or Follow him, @marksceptic

 Sarah SkeenDirector for the Partnership for Alcohol and AIDS Intervention Research

-Sarah Skeen is the Programme Director for the Partnership for Alcohol and AIDS Intervention Research (PAAIR).
-She has a Masters in International Public Health, and is currently completing a PhD as a part of the Child Community Care study.
+Sarah Skeen is the Programme Director for the Partnership for Alcohol and AIDS Intervention Research (PAAIR), and co-director of the research unit.
+She has a Masters in International Public Health, and completed her PhD as a part of the Child Community Care study.
 Sarah is also responsible for coordinating the Saving Brains Thula Sana, Child Community Care, and Context Assessment in Community Health projects.

 Before joining Stellenbosch University in 2012, Sarah worked on the Mental Health and Poverty Project at UCT and in the Department of Mental Health and Substance Abuse at the World Health Organization in Geneva.
 Her research interests include child and adolescent mental health and development, alcohol use, and community interventions.

 Jacqueline StewartDirector of the Khayelitsha Research Centre